 Proper and consistent use of seat belts and child safety seats is known to be the single most effective protection against death and a mitigating factor in the severity of traffic crashes.
 Historical data shows that the Pennsylvania seat belt use rate increased significantly when the state's first seat belt law was passed in 1987 and afterward there was a steady increase in use.
-The rate averaged 85% from 2012-2019 with slight increases in both 2018 and 2019.
+The rate averaged 86% from 2012-2020 with slight increases in 2018, 2019 and 2020.

-In 2018, 6.8 percent of all people involved in crashes where belt usage was known and applicable were unbelted.
-The unbelted death rate is more than 19.5 times the belted death rate; 0.12% of belted occupants and 2.47% of unbelted occupants in reportable crashes died as a result of the crash.
-From 2014-2018, 82 percent of the children aged 0-4 who were involved in crashes and restrained in a child seat sustained no injury.
+In 2020, 8.4 percent of all people involved in crashes where belt usage was known and applicable were unbelted.
+The unbelted death rate is more than 16 times the belted death rate; 0.13% of belted occupants and 2.28% of unbelted occupants in reportable crashes died as a result of the crash.
+From 2016-2020, 83 percent of the children aged 0-4 who were involved in crashes and restrained in a child seat sustained no injury.

-The number of unrestrained fatalities decreased from 398 in 2018 to 330 in 2019.
-This represents a 17.1% decrease from 2018 to 2019.
-The five-year average number of unrestrained passenger vehicle occupant fatalities also continues to decrease.
-Unrestrained suspected serious injuries decreased, from 1,001 in 2018 to 915 in 2019.
+The number of unrestrained fatalities increased from 330 in 2019 to 348 in 2020.
+Despite this 5.5% increase from 2019 to 2020, the five-year average number of unrestrained passenger vehicle occupant fatalities continues to decrease.
+Unrestrained suspected serious injuries increased, from 915 in 2019 to 994 in 2020.

-In 2019, 20.0% of unbelted crashes occurred between the hours of 10 PM and 5 AM.
+In 2020, 21.0% of unbelted crashes occurred between the hours of 10 PM and 5 AM.
 The chart below shows unrestrained crashes as a percent of total crashes in Pennsylvania.
 There is a significant increase in unrestrained crashes during these hours.